TobiasBuchholz/Plugin.Firebase/README.md

 In case you would like to run the sample or test project by yourself, you need to add the `GoogleService-Info.plist` and `google-services.json` files of your own firebase project and adapt the other config files like `Info.plist, Entitlements.plist, AndroidManifest.xml`.

+#### For windows users
+@coop-tim has created a [.NET 8 sample project](https://github.com/coop-tim/maui-sample) with a really good and extensive description.
+It's targeting iOS and Android with Firebase Cloud Messaging, Analytics and the relevant build pipelines to get them built and pushed into App Center.
+Definitely worth checking it out!

 ## Using Firebase Local Emulator Suite
 If you would like to use the [Firebase Local Emulator Suite](https://firebase.google.com/docs/emulator-suite) for your tests or rapid prototyping you can do so by following the steps of the [Getting started guide](https://firebase.google.com/docs/emulator-suite/connect_and_prototype) and calling the [`UseEmulator(host, port)`](https://github.com/TobiasBuchholz/Plugin.Firebase/blob/development/src/Shared/Firestore/IFirebaseFirestore.cs#L45) method of the desired firebase service before doing any other operations.